Top 7 Venture Capital Firms Investing in Video Games Startups

 4. Valhalla Ventures

-Valhalla Ventures is a Los Angeles-based firm that invests in companies with what it calls “enduring moats.”
-While they invest in gaming, their focus is broad, covering deep tech sectors from space travel and biotech to advanced manufacturing.
+Valhalla Ventures is an early-stage venture firm that backs companies building what it calls "enduring moats."
+While the firm invests in gaming, its focus is broader, extending to deep tech sectors like biotechnology, advanced materials, and space travel.

-The firm’s approach is centered on businesses with strong defensive advantages, often rooted in complex technology or science.
-This is clear from portfolio companies like K2 Space, which builds satellite platforms, and Biofire, the developer of a biometric smart gun.
+The firm’s strategy centers on businesses with strong defensive advantages, from proprietary technology to unique market positions.
+This is reflected in a portfolio that includes companies like K2 Space, which builds satellite platforms, and Biofire, the developer of a biometric smart gun.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: Gaming, Space Travel, Biotechnology, Sustainability, Advanced Materials
+- Industries of focus: Gaming, Space Travel, Biotechnology, Advanced Materials

 - Geographical presence: Los Angeles, California